alaanasssar/directory-tree-php-to-html/README.md

 # Directory-tree-php-to-html
 convert directory to html file by php

-i try to find any way to convert directory to html array or json code and i cudn't find any way, so i try to create a php fuction that create a directory to an json code.
+i try to find any way to convert directory to html array or json code and i couldn't find any way, so i try to create a php function that create a directory to json code.

-and i turn this code into a html.
+and i turn this code into html.

 # How to use
 * open file json.php in the directory you want to run.